Single and Double Hung Windows

-A double hung window is made of two independent sashes, one at the bottom and one at the top.
+A double hung window is made up of two independent sashes: one at the bottom and the other at the top.
 These can slide up and down in separate channels.

-One advantage of both single and double hung windows is that the sashes can either be tilted or removed completely to allow for easy cleaning.
+One advantage of both varieties of hung windows is that the sashes can either be tilted or removed completely – this allows for easy cleaning.

-The main disadvantage of these types of windows is that they may not provide as much insulation benefit as other styles can.
-The sliding operation of the sashes means that gaps are possible around the whole window.
+The main disadvantage of these types of windows is that they may not provide as much insulation as other styles do.
+Specifically, the sliding operation of the sashes means that there could be small gaps around the whole window.

-These windows are ideal for traditional houses such as those with colonial and Victorian style architecture.
-These windows are often located one by one and their typically vertical proportions match well with taller structures
+These windows are ideal for traditional houses, especially those with colonial and Victorian style architecture.
+These windows are typically located one by one and their vertical proportions match well with taller structures